KaziRifatMorshed/KU-SkillForge-java/README.md

 - Keeps you motivated
 - Runs Locally, totally Offline
 - Keeps logs and personal data in an encrypted file
-- Future Plan: Connects to a server to make a leaderboard among friends to grow a competitive mindset
+- Connects to a server to make a leaderboard among friends to grow a competitive mindset among class/batch
+- includes CODEFORCES number of solves and contest participation among class
+- can be used to make points achieved after solving problems in skill-forge and codeforces
+- this program could be made open for all.
+In that case, we need private room and varification process for CSEKU students
+- Need to integrate AntiCheat to discourage LLM, AI, Copy-Paste initiatives.

 ## Contributor:
 - ...

+`Dreaming a better future`